HOW AMERICA GATHERS · THANKSGIVING

 What is a turducken?

 A turducken is a deboned chicken stuffed inside a deboned duck, stuffed inside a deboned turkey, with seasoned dressing layered between each bird.
-A Louisiana creation rooted in Cajun butchers' deboning tradition — popularized by chef Paul Prudhomme and by Hebert's Specialty Meats in Maurice — it's roasted rather than fried, and carved into slices that contain all three birds at once.
+It is a Louisiana creation rooted in the deboning tradition of Cajun butchers and popularized by chef Paul Prudhomme and by Hebert's Specialty Meats in Maurice.
+It is roasted rather than fried, and carved into slices that contain all three birds at once.

 What is a turducken?